sjagoori/be/week-1&2/readme.md

   href: '/about'
 }
 ```
-In this return we can see the url deconstructed and that `pathname`, `path` and `href` hold the value entered after /.
+In this return we can see the URL deconstructed and that `pathname`, `path` and `href` hold the value entered after /.
 You can use this value in an if/switch statement to serve static files.
 We use the `fs` module to point to and serve these files.
-Mind you that the header's `content-type` changes to `text/html` as it's a html file and that it's status code to 404 if it's a 404.
+Mind you that the header's `content-type` changes to `text/html` as it's a HTML file and that it's status code to 404 if it's a 404.

 ```js
 ./index.js